thelonelypixel/Tegami/README.md

 Tegami is a free open source fluid hybrid HTML email template.
 It works perfectly on the majority of email clients including Android 4.4 and Gmail.

 # Author
-I'm Chris a freelance web designer and developer based in Hertfordshire.
+[The Lonely Pixel](http://thelonelypixel.co.uk) is a freelance web designer and developer based in Hertfordshire.

 Copyright (C) 2016 Chris Robinson